 Pursuant to subtitle E of the Small Business Regulatory Enforcement Fairness Act (also known as the Congressional Review Act or CRA), 5 U.S.C.
 801 et seq., OIRA designated this action as a major rule, as defined by 5 U.S.C.
 804(2), because it is likely to result in an annual effect on the economy of \$100 million or more.
-However, because this rule would establish a regulatory program for activity related to hunting and because hunting seasons are time sensitive, we do not plan to defer the effective date under the exemption in the CRA, 5 U.S.C.
+However, because this proposed rule would establish a regulatory program for activity related to hunting and because hunting seasons are time sensitive, we plan to establish the effective dates of the final rules using the exemption in the CRA at 5 U.S.C.
 808(1).